mpayumo/accident-severity-us/README.md

 ### Word cloud showing U.S. cities that experienced the most vehicular accidents out of 11,507 cities

-The size of the words represent their share of the distribution.
+The respective sizes of the words represent their share of the distribution.

 <p align="center"><img src="img/wordcloud.jpg"></p>